lucidBrot/Brotkeys.js/notesToSelf/overlayMode.md

 * edit the css file such that the generated link hints will have this absolute css
 * change the way the generation of a link hint works (or provide an alternative version) for autogeneration from anchors or class-tags
-* change the way the generation of a link hint works (or provide an alternative version) for manual adding of a link hintgg
+* change the way the generation of a link hint works (or provide an alternative version) for manual adding of a link hint

 The autogeneration functions all eventually call this function to do that: